 Our Army’s strength is not in its size; instead, our strength lays in our ability to perform above and beyond – to work seamlessly alongside our sister Services, Other Government Agencies (OGAs), and Coalition Partners within New Zealand and around the world.

-Ours is a land force made up of experts recruited from all walks of life and brought together under the ethos of Ngāti Tūmatauenga, to do what is right for our country and for those who ask for our help.
+Ours is a land force made up of experts recruited from all walks of life and brought together under the ethos of Ngāti Tūmatauenga, with a mission to do what is right for our country and for those who ask for our help.

 Our people work across 44 expert trades, ready to deploy as and when needed – at short notice and with planned and precise effect.
-We value teamwork above all else, yet understand the effect of the individual as part of the Army and NZDF team.
+We value teamwork above all else, yet understand the effect of the individual as part of the Army and New Zealand Defence Force.

 New Zealand Army personnel are recruited from across New Zealand society, bringing with them a variety of skills, strengths and knowledge.
 We welcome applications from people from a diverse range of backgrounds.

-Cultural groups can usually be found throughout Army camps.
+Cultural groups can usually be found throughout Army Military Camps.
 These are formed on each camp and are led and managed at a local level by volunteers.